vaidashi/career-development-curriculum/module_four/pd_kickoff.md

 * Closing & prepare to get into breakout groups (2 mins)

 Topics:
--Outreach (formatting messages, finding people's emails, coming up with ideas for questions for the coffee meetings; spend time discussing as a whole group?
-Individual reflections to bring to your group?
-Read Jesse's Blog Post and then discuss in small groups?)
--Networking (Meetup, Built In events, networking groups, telling your story, speaking at a Meetup, blogging and social networking; )

 -Technical Interview Prep (details from Ian and Brittany; make list of strengths and weaknesses?)
 -Intro to barriers (revisit in week 5)
 -Resources (#job-hunt, #salaries, your group, your coaches, your mentors, etc.)